jaehyeokoh/jaehyeokoh.github.io/projects/project1_LLM_controlled_robot.md

    size="full"
 %}

 Step 1 - 3 was explained before (**fig4, 5**) Step 4 derives the 3D position from the centroid of back-projected, SAM-masked depth points, computes the dimensions via a PCA-based oriented bounding box, and generates the object contour as the XY-plane convex hull of the masked points.
-Step 5, which involves point-cloud interpolation to enhance AnyGrasp performance, will be detailed in the next section.
+Step 5, which involves point-cloud interpolation to enhance AnyGrasp performance, will be detailed in the Control section.

 ### 2. Control

 ### 2.1 Problem Definition
+Determining a feasible grasp pose for a robot is a challenging task.
+Large Language Models (LLMs) cannot directly compute physically valid grasp configurations.
+In this system, the LLM selects which object to grasp, and delegates the grasp pose generation to AnyGrasp.

+However, AnyGrasp’s performance is highly sensitive to missing point cloud data.
+When parts of the object surface are occluded from the camera’s viewpoint, the resulting partial point cloud leads to unstable or incorrect grasp pose generation.
+As shown in **Fig.  7**, incomplete geometry causes grasp candidates to be misaligned or placed on irrelevant regions, significantly reducing success rates.

+{% include project-media.html
+   type="image"
+   src="side_compare.png"
+   caption="Fig. 7  (1) : Original object, (2) : generated point cloud with top-down view (3) : interpolate point cloud to enhance Anygrasp performance"
+   size="large"
+%}

-Even with accurate perception, grasp execution is often constrained by:
+This limitation motivates the development of a side point cloud interpolation strategy to fill in missing object surfaces Even with accurate perception, grasp execution is often constrained by:

 - **Occlusions**
   Single-view depth capture misses object regions hidden from the camera’s line of sight.

-- **Point Cloud Quality**
-  Noisy or incomplete depth data can reduce grasp planning accuracy.

 - **Gripper Kinematics**
   Many generated grasp poses are physically infeasible due to inverse kinematics (IK) limitations or singularities.